danuhaha/Sling_Drift/README.md

 2. ~~It's the only control key this game has...~~
 ## How to run Sling Drift on MAC or Windows
 1. Install the **.jar** file from the release
-2. Double click the installed file
+2. Double click on the installed file
-3. Enjoy my game!
+3. Enjoy the game!
 ## Screenshots